Data experts revise Sheffield United promotion prediction and final Championship table

-Fresh outcome predicted in Sheffield United promotion race with Middlesbrough, Luton, Blackburn, Coventry, West Brom, Norwich final positions revealed - gallery
+New Sheffield United promotion outcome predicted as Middlesbrough, Luton, West Brom, Coventry, Norwich, Blackburn final positions revealed - gallery

-Sheffield United took another big step towards the Premier League on the weekend, beating Cardiff City 4-1 to Wigan 1-0 to maintain their five-point gap over nearest rivals Luton Town.
+Sheffield United have taken another big step towards the Premier League after midweek results saw them move seven points clear of their nearest challengers, Luton Town.

-At the other end of the table five clubs are involved in a battle to avoid finishing 22nd and occupying the final relegation spot, with the season now well and truly in its final straight.
+After beating Bristol City on Tuesday evening, United could put their feet up and watch Luton draw at Reading and Middlesbrough beat Hull 24 hours later as they continue their respective bids to overtake the Blades and win automatic promotion to the Premier League this season.

 Here's how, in reverse order, they believe the Championship table will finish – with the change in each side’s fortunes from the previous gameweek also indicated, if applicable.
 But will it play out that way?